 - 2 x A2B Values Project session per cycle – 25 minute duration (Tutor Programme)

 - 2 x A2B Careers sessions per cycle – 25 minute duration (Tutor Programme)

 Woking High School are members of the PSHE Association (the national body for PSHE Education), and we model our curriculum on guidance from this DfE-recognised organisation.
 Within the A2B programme, students explore three areas in their studies:

 Our spiral curriculum allows students to re-visit and build on skills progressively as they work their way up the school.
 The curriculum content has been shaped by:

 ♦ The Association for Citizenship Teaching

 ♦ Government guidance on ‘Teaching Online Safety in Schools’ -

 ♦ The Woking High School Student Voice Community

 The range of activities are very broad.
-Students are able to participate in a variety of workshops, A2B activities, visits, Duke of Edinburgh expeditions or working with visiting speakers and organisations.
+Students are able to participate in a variety of workshops, visits, Duke of Edinburgh expeditions or working with visiting speakers and organisations.
 Each day is completely different, and personalised for each year group.